By: Marilyn L. Davis

 Sausage donkey swallows flying guillotine, my love assembly line.” ― Jarod Kintz, The Days of Yay are Here!
 Wake Me Up When They’re Over

 For each of us, including Kintz, there’s a process for writing.
 I’m not sure that I can fully appreciate his method, but I appreciate the humor.
-So, beyond stringing random words together, what are some of the better processes to get you to a finished post?
+So, beyond stringing random words together, what are some better ways to get to a finished post?
 First, decide why you’re writing.
 Is it to educate, entertain or enchant?

 When you know your motive for writing, it helps you frame each post.